 All visitors, including cyclists, will be directed to the Welcome Pavilion on arrival where you can purchase admission tickets or have your National Trust, Art Fund or RHS membership cards scanned for free entry.

 There’s a regular free shuttle bus service from the car park to the North Fountain and then to the Stables and finally back to the car park, which runs approximately every five minutes.
 The house, Wine Cellars, Aviary and formal gardens are then a short walk of 200m (on a flat, surfaced path) from the North Fountain bus stop.

 There are toilets at the Welcome Pavilion and benches if you have to wait for a bus.

 Walking routes are marked on the map given to you at the Welcome Pavilion.
-Walking takes around 20 minutes, includes steep inclines and is on part paved, part grass and mesh pathway.
+Walking takes around 20 minutes, includes steep inclines and is on a woodchip pathway.

 Please note: we have a woodchip path which takes you to and from the car park, and because of the surface it is not suitable for pushchairs, wheelchairs or mobility scooters.

 Arriving by coach